-As of October 2022, OCI has 40 cloud regions around the world, with at least 2 regions in 10 countries and the EU and a plan to deploy at least 2 regions in each country for customers with strict data residency regulations.
+As of January 2023, OCI has 41 cloud regions around the world, with at least 2 regions in 10 countries plus the European Union, and a plan to deploy at least 2 regions in each country for customers with strict data residency regulations.

 OCI offers more than 100 cloud services, with many more on their way.
 Our cloud services are open, and they embrace industry standards such as Kubernetes, CloudEvents, and Terraform so that customers can enjoy portability, lower overhead, and lower costs.
 We built our cloud to deliver the performance and scalability customers need to run the most demanding enterprise workloads and modern cloud native applications.
 For example, we uniquely offer Oracle Autonomous Database—which is optimized for transaction processing, data warehousing, or JSON, with automatic tuning, scaling, and patching—for both existing and new applications.